erdelyi4/cleaningdata/README.md

 # cleaningdata

-## read in the activity labels and give proper column names

-## read in the list of data features

-## read in the test data set and assign proper column names

-## read in the training data set and assign proper column names

-## assign the proper activity name to activity index

-## put together the phone data with the activities and subjects

-## assign the proper activity name to activity index

-## put together the phone data with the activities and subjects
+Prerequsite: the phone data files need to be in the directory "UCI HAR Dataset" in the current working directory

+The run_analysis script reads in the activity labels from the file "activity_labels.txt" and gives proper column names As a second step the script reads in the list of data features from the file "features.txt" Next the script reads in the test data set and assigns proper column names after that the program reads in the training data set and assigns proper column names Then we assign the proper activity name to activity index and put together the phone data with the activities and subjects As next step the script assigns the proper activity name to activity index and put together the phone data with the activities and subjects

-## simply put the two part data sets (train,test) together
+Then we simply put the two part data sets (train,test) together

 ## find the columns that represent either a calculated mean or standard